Red River poster

 The First Threshold at 32 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This illustrates the protagonist's commitment to The cattle drive begins.
 Dunson crosses his own threshold by leaving his land behind and committing to the perilous journey.
 There is no turning back—they must reach Missouri or lose everything., moving from reaction to action.

 At 66 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-The analysis reveals that this crucial beat Dunson announces he will hang two men for attempted desertion.
+Significantly, this crucial beat Dunson announces he will hang two men for attempted desertion.
 The stakes raise dramatically—this is no longer about cattle, but about Dunson's descent into despotism.
 Matthew realizes Dunson has become the threat., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 106 minutes initiates the final act resolution at 80% of the runtime.
 Tess confronts both men, shaming them for their stubborn pride.
 She forces them to recognize they love each other.
 This outside perspective breaks the cycle—synthesis of Dunson's strength and Matthew's compassion becomes possible., demonstrating the transformation achieved throughout the journey.